 - Whether the applicant landlord qualifies to provide only half the Additional Rental Relief on the basis of financial hardship.

-After upcoming changes to the COVID-19 (Temporary Measures) Act take effect, the Rental Relief assessor will also be able to decide the exact amount of Rental Relief that should be provided, if the amount is affected by any of the following issues:
+As of 30 September 2020, the Rental Relief assessor will also be able to decide the exact amount of Rental Relief that should be provided, if the amount is affected by any of the following issues:

 - The amount of maintenance and service charges (especially where these charges have not been expressly stated in the lease agreement)